For details regarding Bryn Mawr College's levels of operation, see the Bi-Co Mitigation Plan.

 New Cases = Total number of positive cases determined through asymptomatic screening test, symptomatic tests, or employee self-report

 Current Cases = Total number isolating on- or off-campus due to a positive test result as of the most recent known day in the reporting date range

 % Isolation Spaces Available = Percentage of on-campus isolation spaces available for students who've tested positive as of the most recent known day in the reporting date range

 Self-Reports = Positive employee cases that have been reported to the BMC COVID-19 Officer in dates listed

 The College’s Operations Planning Group has developed a substantial testing strategy that is backed by guidance from public health and infectious disease experts.
 The College tests all students upon arrival to identify asymptomatic cases and to assess the percent of positive cases within the community; students remain quarantined upon arrival on campus until the first day of classes, to limit spread from any asymptomatic cases.
-We will also test all students monthly: students are grouped into three cohorts, and one cohort will be tested roughly every 10 days.
+We will also test all students every three weeks: students are grouped into three cohorts, and one cohort will be tested every week.

 As directed by health experts, the College emphasizes the critical importance of safety measures such as masking and physical distancing to limit transmission of any virus.